 Rangoli designs are usually colorful and comprised of rangoli powders, ground rice powder, flowers and diyas (candles).
 As this is a new practice for me and I am not being proficient in using the powder, my husband and I decided to try our hand at making a rangoli with rice grains.

 We will buy colored powders and dyed them in different colors for our design a day before to allow the rice grains to dry.
 Hubby is in charge of finding a design or pattern that we could replicate with our colored rice.
 Typically, we will create the rangoli after our spring-cleaning and the night before Diwali.
-[Like the Chinese tradition, the Indians also observed a no-sweeping/cleaning routine for 3 days beginning with the New Year.]

 Obviously, this activity was more appealing to my daughter who enjoys hands-on activities.
 By the time she was eight, she takes it upon herself to create our family rangoli each Diwali festival.
 Below is a throwback photo of her highlighting the grains with food color or colored powder

 Here is a sample of our Rangoli during one of the Diwali (2014).
 Diyas (candles), peacocks, Ganesh, and floral patterns are common designs used for Diwali Rangoli.
 You can find lots of inspiration just by googling Rangoli designs.